essdot/js-lessons/doc/types.md

 myObj()    // TypeError: object is not a function
 ```

-You can call a function by using the function-call operator, the two parentheses, as above.
-You can also use `call` or `apply`.
-You can also use `new`.
+Syntactically, you can call a function in two ways: using the function call operator, the two parentheses, or by using `new`.

 Functions have a `length` property too.
 It represents the number of arguments the function defines.